I sit down at my desk and for another hour

 I am reminded of a story about Sartre coming out

-of his study one day and seeing a cousin of
+of his study one day and recognizing that he was

 A working title, I think, and record in the white

-window of the composition book the French words Huis clos.
+window of the composition book the words No Way Out.

 My barren life has become a hell with no exit.